GANSeg: Learning to Segment by Unsupervised Hierarchical Image Generation

 \subsection{Datasets and Metrics}

 Our evaluation follows the dataset-specific protocols and metrics as established in prior work:

-\textbf{CelebA-in-the-wild} \cite{liu2015faceattributes} consists of 200K images of human faces captured in unconstrained conditions and is used to estimate the consistency of part positions and the mask center of mass.
-We follow \cite{hung2019scops} and remove images with a face-covering fewer than 30\% of the pixel area from the MAFL train and test sets.
+\textbf{CelebA-in-the-wild~\cite{liu2015faceattributes}} shows celebrity faces in unconstrained conditions and is used to estimate the consistency of part positions and the mask center of mass.
+We follow \cite{hung2019scops} removing images with a face-covering fewer than 30\% of the pixel area from the MAFL train and test sets.
 As in \cite{hung2019scops, liu2021unsupervised}, we train a linear regression model without bias from the part centers to the ground truth keypoints.
 The error metric is the landmark regression error in terms of mean $L_2$ distance normalized by inter-ocular distance.
 The splits are 45609 images for GAN training, 5379 with keypoint labels for regression, and 283 for testing.